Anders Bagge

 Sven Anders Bagge ([svɛn ˈânːdɛʂ ˈbǎɡːɛ]; born 16 January 1968) is a Swedish composer, lyricist, musician and record producer.

-Bagge is a member of the songwriter and producer duo Bagge & Peer, together with Peer Åström.
+Bagge is one half of the songwriter-producer duo Bagge & Peer, together with Peer Åström.
 He is also known for his frequent appearances as a judge on the TV series Idol on the Swedish TV4 channel, and for being a co-founder of the Stockholm-based music production company Murlyn Music Group.

 Early life

 Bagge grew up in a family of musicians.
 His father, Sven-Olof Bagge, also worked as a producer and songwriter during the 20th century.
 Looking up to his father, Anders began practicing the trumpet and piano as a child.
 At seventeen years old, he started producing.
 By his early twenties, he started discovering artists.
 He also worked for some time with Cheiron before deciding to work independently.

 Music career

 In the early 1990s, Bagge was a member of the group Legacy of Sound.
 He formed Murlyn in 1997, and would have a big hit the following year, co-writing and co-producing the song Because of You, performed by the American boy band 98 Degrees, which peaked at #3 on the Billboard Hot 100 and was certified platinum in the United States.

 He has written and produced songs for Westlife, Janet Jackson, Celine Dion, Madonna, Santana, Jennifer Lopez, Anastacia, Nick Lachey, Jessica Simpson, Samantha Mumba, Lara Fabian, Enrique Iglesias, Ace of Base and Ashley Tisdale, among others.
 In 2005, he was awarded Best Pop Song at the BMI London Awards, for producing Janet Jackson's "All Nite (Don't Stop)."

 Bagge has participated in the Eurovision Song Contest twice as a songwriter, both times representing Azerbaijan; in 2010 with the song "Drip Drop" performed by Safura Alizadeh, and in 2012 with the song "When the Music Dies", performed by Sabina Babayeva.
 In 2022, he participated as a solo performer in Melodifestivalen with the song "Bigger than the Universe", hoping to represent his native Sweden at the Eurovision Song Contest 2022.
-In the final, the song received the highest amount of audience points, but ultimately finished second to Cornelia Jakobs' "Hold Me Closer".
+In the final, the song received the highest number of audience points, but ultimately finished second to Cornelia Jakobs' "Hold Me Closer".